- 08 Apr 2022

-The Kernel SDK allows you to emit your own task events to be recorded alongside Flow data in the same dataset.
+The Kernel SDK allows you to emit your own task events to be recorded alongside Flow2 data in the same dataset.

 Specification